mendix/docs/content/refguide/native-builder.md

 The Native Builder uses MxBuild, GitHub, and App Center to build your applications.
 The tool automates the configuration of these processes to streamline your app building experience.
 The Native builder allows you to create as many apps on GitHub as possible, as long as they are given unique app names using the `--project-name` parameter (for more information, see the [Commands](#commands) section below).
 Using the `prepare` and `build` command combination, the Native Builder packages your apps by doing the following:

 1. Deploys your Mendix project locally.
-2. Creates a new repository named using the project name argument provided and using the latest version of Mendix Native Template repository that fits the Mendix version provided.
+2. Creates a new repository (named using the project name argument provided) employing the latest version of the Mendix Native Template repository which fits the Mendix version provided.
 3. Creates a new branch in the new repository called **build/{build number provided to the tool}**.
 4. Commits the required files and assets to the build branch in the new repository.
 5. Configures your apps in App Center.